rust-lang/book/src/ch05-03-method-syntax.md

    |                 move occurs because `*self` has type `Rectangle`, which does not implement the `Copy` trait
    |
 ```

+This is the same kind of error we discussed in Chapter 4.3 ["Copying vs. Moving Out of a Data Structure"](ch04-03-fixing-ownership-errors.html#fixing-an-unsafe-program-copying-vs-moving-out-of-a-data-structure).

 #### Good Moves and Bad Moves